Act III — Article X · 2010-2026

 VI — Faithii, Theodora: two different roles

 Dominica also continues its recent female line with Faithii / Bouyon Barbie.
 Dominica News Online names her Female Artist of the Year at the Dominica Music Awards 2025 [S-79].
 Shazam documents Clock Dat Tea, with Bouyon Barbie on vocals and credits around Faith Matthew, Gael JnoBaptiste and Cecil ThaWizZard Joseph [S-80].
+In the same vein, Ebony Empress is listed among the 56 entries of the first Bouyon Road March staged in Dominica in 2025 (Mas Domnik), alongside Asa Banton, Khallion and Gwada G, in an edition won by RAGS [S-83].
 This line matters because it shows the Dominican scene does not live only through Carlyn XP's legacy: it still produces new female figures.

 Then comes Theodora.
 Her impact cannot be ignored: Billboard France places her inside major francophone streaming trajectories [S-81], and her collaboration with Holly G on Coller la petite creates a direct point of contact with a female Bouyon line [S-82].
 But precision remains necessary.
 Theodora is not a Bouyon artist in the same sense as Carlyn XP, Holly G, Totally Spice's, MiiMii KDS or Faithii.
 She is a pop/crossover artist using a Bouyon color, making it visible at scale and triggering debate.